KordingLab/KordingLab.github.io/_people/ethan_blackwood.md

 ### Bio

 Ethan graduated from Dartmouth College in 2017, where he majored in neuroscience and computer science and got a first taste of research.
 From 2017-2019, he worked as a research technician with Dr. Alik Widge at the [Translational NeuroEngineering Lab](https://tnelab.org) at Massachusetts General Hospital and the University of Minnesota.
 Starting in Fall 2019, he is a student in Penn's Neuroscience Graduate Group, learning about computational neuroscience, and rotating in the Kording Lab.
+He is now working in blank's lab.